 Our Standards of Business Conduct express the high standards of business integrity that we require from our employees worldwide.
 As such, they play a key role in the British American Tobacco Group strategy.

 Together with our Statement of Business Principles, our Standards of Business Conduct underpin our commitment to high standards of corporate behaviour.
-While the Statement of Business Principles sets out our beliefs and values as an organisation, the Standards of Business Conduct apply those values and principles to specific situations which may arise in our day-to-day business life.
+While the Statement of Business Principles sets out our beliefs and values as an organisation, the Standards of Business Conduct apply those values and principles to specific situations, which may arise in our day-to-day business life.

-They also set out the Group policy, and provide guidance and support to staff, in the following specific areas:
+The standards set out the Group policy, and provide guidance and support to staff, in the following specific areas:

 Corruption causes distortion in markets and harms economic, social and political development, particularly in developing countries.
 Our Standards of Business Conduct make clear that it is wholly unacceptable for our companies and employees to be involved or implicated in any way in corrupt practices.
 It is our policy that Group companies and their employees must ensure that: